How to Make Extra Moist Lemon Pound Cake

-With sunnier days and Easter on the way I’ve been motivated to add lemon to everything so today I’m sharing my Lemon Pound Cake recipe.
+With summer in full swing I’ve been motivated to add lemon to everything so today I’m sharing my recipe for Extra Moist Lemon Pound Cake.
 It’s super moist and has a delicious lemony flavor.
-Lemon Pound Cake is delicious as is but I decided to go all-out and add a lemony icing.
+Extra Moist Lemon Pound Cake is delicious as is but I decided to go all-out and add a lemony icing.
 Don’t skimp on this one friends, go for it and just enjoy!

 This crowd pleasing dessert takes just a few minutes to make.
 It’s easy to put together and the result is something so delicious!

 In this cake, the lemon taste comes mainly from the glaze, although there is obvious lemon flavor in the cake too.
 It’s the lemony glaze that makes the perfect balance so make sure to add it!

 This pound cakes needs only one large lemon, that’s it so must of us are likely to have all the ingredients in our pantry or refrigerator.
 Lemon Pound Cake can be made quickly using typical pantry and fridge items so if you need to whip of a quick dessert or gift item this is a great option.

 I usually make my pound cake in a traditional loaf pan but you can also use a bundt or speciality pan for something different.
 For Easter try a specialty pan or use various shapes like these bunnies or beehives!

 This recipe is made of staple ingredients and takes just a few minutes to make.
 Lemon Pound Cake is made with six staple ingredients: butter, sugar, eggs, flour, lemon, and sour cream.

 How to make extra moist lemon pound cake: Q & A